plgd-dev/doc/content/en/developer-guide/advanced-security.md

 ## Setup mutual TLS

-At coap-gateway you can setup mutual TLS, which verify the signature of the identity certificate of the device via configuration:
+At coap-gateway you can set up mutual TLS, which verify the signature of the identity certificate of the device via configuration:

 ```yaml
 api: